adobe/experience-platform-workshop-201901/chapters/chapter-10.md

 ### Segmentation via the API

-1. Now that we've ingested some data in [Chapter 4](/chapters/chapter-4.md) into our Unified Profile service, we're ready to begin segmenting the data in order to gain insights.
+1. Now that we've ingested some data in [Chapter 7](/chapters/chapter-7.md) into our Unified Profile service, we're ready to begin segmenting the data in order to gain insights.
-1. Start by expanding the `Chapter 5` & `Segmentation` folder in postman under `Adobe Experience Platform`.
+1. Start by expanding the `Chapter 10` & `Segmentation` folder in postman under `Platform Summit`.
 1. Select the `Profile: Create A Segment Definition` action.
 Note that in the body section of the action we are creating a simple segment that will include all males who have interacted with the system in the past 90 days.

     ![](../images/chapter-5/create_segment.png)